vanus-labs/docs/content/cloud-docs/source/aws-billing/setup.md

 ---

-## Step 2: Create an Access Key and Secret Key
+## Step 2: Create an Access and Secret Key
-1. Now click on the user you just created.
+1. Now click on the user you've just created.
 ![img.png](images/11.png)
 2. Under **Security and credential** scroll down the page to `Access Key`, and Click **Create access key**.
 ![](images/12.png)